AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/components/Dashboard.jsx.md

 **loading / empty / error** states in the stats so the UI stays informative while data is loading.

+Recent certificates now render as cards with file thumbnails (image preview or PDF placeholder).

 ===============================================================================

 ## Structure: